Interactive explainer

 Why governance

-Same agent, same tasks.
-The only difference is whether a governance runtime sits between intent and execution.
+Same agent, same overnight run, and you are asleep either way.
+The only difference is whether an approval layer sits between intent and execution.

 How it works